gdyrrahitis/dotnet-retry/ReadMe.md

 ### `RuleOptions`
 #### Methods
-* `Retriable::Config(Options options)`.
-It receives an `Options` object as input, to specify global options for retry policy.
+* `Retriable::Config(Action<Options> options)`.
+It receives an `Action<Options>` object as input, to specify global options for retry policy.
 It returns the parent `Retriable` instance.

 ### `Options`
-A simple immutable class that sets up global options for specified retry policy.
+A class that sets up global options for specified retry policy.
 Two options are included, `Attempts` and `Time`.
 They can be both set, or one of them.
 * `int::Attempts` defines the maximum number of retries.
 Zero indicates infinite retries.
 * `TimeSpan::Time` is used kind of differently in various policies.
 For example, `Sequential` policy uses this fixed time to wait after a failure before retrying again. `Exponential` policy uses this time as the maximum backoff time, which is used in algorithm to calculate the mean backoff time.
 In other words, this is the maximum wait time for each retry attempt on exponential policy.